 And I've never been more excited about stocks, never been more excited about the growing number of opportunities I see each and every day, and never been more excited about the shot regular investors have at life-changing wealth.

-But the seeds were sown long ago – even before I started out as an investor and trader.
+The seeds of this revolution were sown long ago - even before I started out as an investor and trader.

 Transaction fees were high to start with, and folks who bought less than that round lot of a hundred, five hundred, or a thousand shares additionally got slapped with an "odd-lot fee."